Pilots of the F-35 Lightning II fighter jet command what is arguably the most powerful asset in the history of military aviation.

 SAP business management software is streamlining and accelerating A&D supply chains, allowing companies to produce more efficiently and for less cost.
 It’s unifying functions formerly divided by disparate software systems, giving companies a single, integrated platform for production, finance, human resources, regulatory, sales and more.

-In today’s demanding and dynamic A&D industry, the insight and capability available through cloud-based ERP from SAP is nothing less than mission-critical.
+In today’s demanding and dynamic A&D industry, the insight and capability available through many a cloud-based ERP Vendor, be they from SAP or otherwise, is nothing less than mission-critical.

 To learn more about SAP business management software, and the Aerospace and Defense expertise of VistaVu Solutions, visit https://vistavusolutions.com/aerospace-defense/